jyablonski/jyablonski_praq/software_dev/system_design_proq.md

 [Video](https://www.youtube.com/watch?v=lsKU38RKQSo)
 [Guide](https://www.hellointerview.com/learn/system-design/answer-keys/uber)

 Goal of System Design is to move quickly and build out the core features of the system.
-Be able to identify what are core features and what are
+Be able to identify what are core features and what are nice-to-haves that you probably don't need to dive in detail during a system design interview

 - When Uber was built, they obviously didn't offer all the features that they now offer in 2024.